 Section 3 Passage of Motions and Election Outcomes

 Motions on electronic ballots may be approved and election outcomes determined by a simple majority of those responding.

 Peer review shall be the primary basis for program development.
 The co-chairs shall recruit qualified members to review papers, extended abstract, and panel proposals.
 Program selection will also be guided by the promotion of cross-divisional panels, roundtables and events in collaboration with other Divisions and Interest Groups.

 Article 6 Awards

-The Interest Group will award Top Three Paper awards and a Top Student Paper award at annual conferences.
+The Interest Group will award Top Three Paper awards and the Howard Giles Top Student Paper award at the annual conference.
 The top paper award recipients are determined based on the ratings by the paper reviews.
 In addition to the top paper awards, the ICIG may institute additional awards for scholarly performance.
 Such awards will be judged by a three panel committee of peers appointed by the co-chairs.
 The co-chairs will announce a Call for nominations and procedures for nomination in the ICA newsletter as well as the IGIC website.
 Nominations will include a cover letter stating why the person should be recognized by the ICIG, the nominee’s vitae, and letters of recommendation.
 The nature of the award will depend on IGIC funds.

 These Interest Group Bylaws may not conflict with the Bylaws of the Association; the latter take precedence, and power for determining conflict rests with the Board of Directors of the Association.